-My son, who lives with his brother in San Bernadino, CA, applied for a Master’s program but his passport had expired.
+My son, who lives with his brother in San Bernadino, CA, applied for a Master’s programme but his passport had expired.
 He was asked to bring a new one before his application could be processed.
-We were in a bind, especially as Cameroon’s Embassy in Washington D.C. had a terribly bad press.
+We were in a bind, especially as Cameroon’s embassy in Washington D.C. had a terribly bad press.
 It was said that the people working there were quick to confiscate the passport of any Cameroonian who went there for a passport renewal.
-The rumour mill even had it that Cameroon no longer had a building housing its Embassy in Washington, D.C and that someone was running the business from their suitcase in a hotel suite.
+The rumour mill even had it that Cameroon no longer had a building housing its embassy in Washington, D.C and that someone was running the business from their suitcase in a hotel suite.
 Good Lord, what didn’t we hear!!

 I even contacted some people at the Frontier Police in Yaounde, asking if my son’s passport could be renewed in Cameroon, if he sent his picture and fingerprints by mail.
 The answer was a categorical nyiet.
-He would have to go to the Embassy in Washington, D.C.
+He would have to go to the embassy in Washington, D.C.

-It was then that a young woman came into the room and, finding out that my wife and son were there for a passport renewal, she apologized that the person in charge was attending to someone and that he would be with them shortly.
+It was then that a young woman came into the room and, finding out that my wife and son were there for a passport renewal, she apologised that the person in charge was attending to someone and that he would be with them shortly.
 She then led the grumbling lady away to another room from where a heated argument could be heard.

 It is that “To-Whom-It-May-Concern” letter that I have in front of me as I write this appreciation note to him.
 I don’t know if he will ever read it, but it doesn’t matter.
-The professionalism he demonstrated in his work convinces me that no matter how rotten a system may be — and ours is notoriously incompetent — there are always a few people in it who do their work as it should be done.
+The professionalism he demonstrated in his work convinces me that no matter how rotten a system may be — and ours is notoriously incompetent — there are still a few people in it who do their work as it should be done.